Call: 988 and press 1 for the Military Crisis Line.

 While there is no single cause for suicide, there are risk factors and warning signs that can increase the likelihood of an attempt.
 Conditions such as depression, anxiety and substance abuse, especially when unaddressed, can increase the risk that someone may consider suicide.

 What Should I Look Out For?

-Some behaviors may help you determine if a loved one is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.
+Some behaviors may help you determine if a loved one is at risk for suicide, especially if the behavior is new, has increased or seems related to a painful event, loss or change.
 Most people who take their lives exhibit one or more warning signs, either through what they say or what they do.
-Some examples include:
+Examples include the following:

 - Talking about wanting to die or to kill themselves.

 - Looking for a way to kill themselves, like searching online or buying a gun.

 - Talking about feeling hopeless or having no reason to live.